-Those who file an affidavit in compliance with the law include traditional private campus schools, parents who operate a private homeschool/private school in their home, and private school satellite programs (PSPs).
+Private schools who file a Private School Affidavit in compliance with the law include traditional private campus schools, parents who operate a private homeschool/private school in their home, and private school satellite programs (PSPs).

 According to the California Education Code, there is no distinction between private homeschools and any other type of private school that files an affidavit.

-Separating out “private homeschools” or “private schools based in the home” from other types of private schools sets the stage for further regulation of private homeschooling.
+Separating “private homeschools” or “private schools based in the home” out from under the umbrella of the “private school” category sets the stage for further regulation of private homeschooling.

 Such legislation is often motivated by horrific cases of abuse, such as occurred with the shocking case involving the Turpin family in Perris, CA in 2018.
 Proponents of these types of bills erroneously insinuate that being homeschooled is a contributing cause of abuse.
 However, research does not support such a claim.